 In computer networking of Unix-like operating systems, localhost (meaning "this computer") is the standard hostname given to the address of the loopback network interface.
 The name is also a reserved domain name (RFC 2606) (cf. .localhost), set aside to avoid confusion with the narrower definition as a hostname.

-http://localhost will display the home page of the web site (if any) being served from the computer running the browser (if the webserver is configured to service the loopback interface).
+It is used where one would otherwise specify the name or address of a computer in the network.
+For example, directing a web browser to http://localhost will display the home page of the web site (if any) being served from the computer running the browser (if the webserver is configured to service the loopback interface).

-loopback IP address 127.0.0.1 in IPv4, or ::1 in IPv6 (see below).
+localhost always translates to the loopback IP address 127.0.0.1 in IPv4, or ::1 in IPv6 (see below).

-Communicating with the loopback interface and bypassing the local network interface hardware, in an identical manner as with a remote computer, is useful for the purposes of testing, as well as connecting to locally hosted network services (such as
+Communicating with the loopback interface and bypassing the local network interface hardware, in an identical manner as with a remote computer, is useful for the purposes of testing, as well as connecting to locally hosted network services (such as game servers) in a highly efficient manner.

-protocol stack on a computer is to use this command at the operating system's command line prompt:
+A common basic test of the TCP/IP protocol stack on a computer is to use this command at the operating system's command line prompt:

 ping localhost